Southmoor station

-Southmoor station is an light rail station in Denver, Colorado, United States.
+Southmoor station is a light rail station in Denver, Colorado, United States.
 It is served by the E and H Lines, operated by the Regional Transportation District (RTD), and was opened on November 17, 2006.
 It is the southernmost station before the Interstate 225 branch splits from the Southeast Corridor and serves as a transfer station for each line.

+Public art

-The station features an interactive piece of public art entitled Harmonic Pass: Denver.
+The station featured a (now deactivated) interactive piece of public art entitled Harmonic Pass: Denver.
 Created by Christopher Janney, it features a mixture of light and sound throughout the pedestrian tunnel.
 Within each column are photoelectric sensors and an audio speaker.
 Also, a riddle is etched on plaques on both ends of the tunnel.
 If a person can decipher the riddle and trigger the columns in the pattern described, the tunnel will “dance” a pattern of light and sound in reply.